-Joe Biden asks New York governor to resign after inquiry finds he sexually harassed multiple women
+New York governor sexually harassed multiple women, finds inquiry; Joe Biden calls for resignation

-United States House Speaker Nancy Pelosi and Senators Chuck Schumer and Kirsten Gillibrand have also called for his resignation.
+United States House Speaker Nancy Pelosi and Senators Chuck Schumer and Kirsten Gillibrand have also called for Andrew Cuomo’s resignation.

-United States President Joe Biden on Tuesday asked New York Governor Andrew Cuomo to resign after an investigation found he had sexually harassed nearly a dozen women and also specifically targeted one of his accusers, AFP reported.
+United States President Joe Biden on Tuesday asked New York Governor Andrew Cuomo to resign after an investigation found that he had sexually harassed nearly a dozen women and also specifically targeted one of his accusers, AFP reported.

-“I think he should resign,” Biden said at a media briefing after a reporter reminded the president of his earlier statement that he would ask Cuomo to submit his resignation, if the allegations were confirmed.
+“I think he should resign,” Biden said at a media briefing after a reporter reminded the president of his earlier statement that he would ask Cuomo to submit his resignation if the allegations were confirmed.

 Both Biden and Cuomo are members of the Democratic Party.